vijaykrishnavanshi/assist-marketplace/README.md

 This is a two-sided marketplace where domestic helpers can get on-boarded directly or through an agency.
 On the other hand, the users will be able to find an appropriate helper based on a number of different criterion

+## Scope of Assignment

+This assignment is tailored towards busy professionals from metro cities who spend more than 10-12 hours a day at their work or regular commute.
+These professionals presumably don’t have enough time to clean their houses due to their busy schedules and hence would like to avail of a service which can connect them with domestic helpers online.
+You can choose any frameworks from the following languages - Java, Javascript, Python

 ## Basic Feature

 - [X] Any new member of this application can sign up either as a domestic helper offering their services or as a normal user.
 You will need to create a complete user login and authentication system